mblondel/talks/ebm.md

 <br>

-By using this formulation in the MLE objective, we obtain
+By plugging this formulation in the MLE objective, we obtain
 $$
 \min\_{g \in \cF(\cX \times \cY)}
 \max\_{p \in \cP(\cY|\cX)}